Scientists from Massachusetts created a tiny "worm" consisting of polymers and embedded particles from

 Why is it needed?

-The university explains that with dueWith support, this technology can be a breakthrough, as modern surgical devices are too large to penetrate the very thin vessels of the brain.
+The university explains that with propersupport, this technology could be a breakthrough, as current surgical devices are too large to penetrate the very thin blood vessels of the brain.